array.Length / Array.Resize()

 Syntax

-// Gets the number of elements in the array. array.Length // Resizes the array to newSize elements.
+array.Length // Resizes the array to newSize elements.
 Updates the reference to the original array.
-Array.Resize(ref T[] array, int newSize) // Gets the number of elements in a specific dimension of a multidimensional array. array.GetLength(int dimension)
+Array.Resize(ref T[] array, int newSize) array.GetLength(int dimension)

 Member List